Our commitment to keeping you safe

 For more information about how you can protect yourself and others while travelling, please click here.

-You’ve arrived at your private villa, and now it’s time to relax!
-Social distancing measures won’t be needed here, but any person visiting the property such as the cleaner, gardener and pool maintenance will take extra precautions to keep you safe.
+You’ve arrived at your property and now it’s time to relax!
+Social distancing measures won’t be needed here unless anyone visits the property.
+Cleaners, gardeners and pool maintenance will take extra precautions to keep you safe.

 Cleaning – Villas will undergo a deep clean between rentals, with cleaners paying additional attention to surfaces, handles and other touchpoints both inside and outside the property.